List of Volkswagen Group diesel engines: 3.0 V6 24v BiTDI CR 230 kW

-Eight-cylinder diesels
+4.0-4.2 litre: 8 cylinder

 4.2 V8 TDI (Technically – 4.1 L) CR 235-257kW

 This Audi engine is an entirely redeveloped and bored-out evolution of the superseded 4.0 V8 TDI CR, now with 90 mm cylinder spacing between bore centres, and again with roller chain drive for the overhead camshafts and ancillaries.
 Just like its 4.0 V8 TDI predecessor, this all-new 4.2 V8 TDI retains the mantle of the world's highest power output car with a diesel V8.
 This engine is manufactured at Győr, Hungary by AUDI AG subsidiary Audi Hungaria Motor Kft.